 Saturday, December 28, 1968: Something Different, Northwestern Highway at Franklin Road, Southfield, Oakland County, Michigan (The Prime Movers cancelled?)

-The Prime Movers Blues Band were apparently advertised to opened for Van Morrison tonight, although according to Michael Erlewine his band never opened for the legendary singer.
-"I love Van Morrison", Michael recalls, "and would sure has hell remember seeing him in person, much less opening for him."
+The Prime Movers Blues Band were apparently advertised to opened for Van Morrison tonight.
+However, according to Michael Erlewine, his band cancelled because “I love Van Morrison and would sure has hell remember seeing him in person, much less opening for him.”

 February 1969 (?)

-Dan Erlewine quit The Prime Movers Blues Band.
-He will play with The Jeweltones, Sam Lay's Mojo Workers, Commander Cody and His Lost Planet Airmen, Vin & Earl - The Country Cousins, and many others, and currently he made his living as a guitar repairman and builder (he opened his first repair shop, Erlewine Instruments, back in the fall of '69).
-The band, now led by the last surviving original member Michael Erlewine, continued in different forms all the way to 1971.
+Around February 1969, Michael Erlewine’s brother Dan, the man who co-founded the Prime Movers with him three-and-half years earlier, left the band.
+Dan would eventually played with the Jeweltones, Sam Lay's Mojo Workers, Commander Cody and His Lost Planet Airmen, Vin & Earl - The Country Cousins, and many others, and currently he made his living as a guitar repairman and builder (he opened his first repair shop, Erlewine Instruments, back in the fall of '69).
+At that point, led by the last surviving original member Michael Erlewine, the Prime Movers continued to play with several different lineups which included at various times Jay Edwards, pianist Garby Leon, bassist Mick McCormick, a sax player, a drummer, a trombonist, and many other musicians whose names no one remember.

 THE PRIME MOVERS BLUES BAND #17, #18, #19, etc. (FEBRUARY 1969 (?) - JUNE 1971)